exoplanet-dev/exoplanet/docs/user/install.rst

 Installation
 ============

+.. note:: ``exoplanet`` requires Python 3.6 or later.

 *exoplanet* doesn't have a compiled components so it can be easily installed from source or by using pip.

 Dependencies
 ------------